annleeli/annleeli.github.io/portfolio.md

 <a name="sweets"></a>
 ![Eat the Sweets](/rsc/sweets.png)
 ## Eat the Sweets | [Github]({{ site.github.repo }}/EatTheSweets)
 A fast-paced, vertical-scrolling platformer game created in Turing.
-Goal is to collect as many sweets as you can without falling off before reaching the goal.
+The goal is to collect as many sweets as you can without falling off before reaching the goal.
 This was my first experience in creating a game.
 Some graphics were created by me, while others were borrowed from MapleStory.

 <a name="quidditch"></a>
 ![Quidditch](/rsc/quidditch.png)